-What is head and neck cancer?
+What are head and neck cancers?

-Head and neck cancer is a general term used for a range of cancers that start in the head and neck of the body.
-This region includes the mouth, tongue, palate, jaw, salivary glands, tonsils, throat (pharynx), voice box (larynx), nose and sinuses.
+Head and neck cancer is a general term for a range of cancers that start in the tissue or lymph nodes in the head and neck area.
+This region includes the mouth, tongue, palate, gums, salivary glands, tonsils, throat (pharynx), voice box (larynx), nose and sinuses.

 Most head and neck cancers start in the cells that line the moist surfaces of the mouth, nose or throat (squamous cells).
 These are called squamous cell carcinomas (SCC).
 Some head and neck cancers start in glandular cells.
 Many of these are called adenocarcinomas.
 Squamous cell carcinomas and adenocarcinomas can also occur in other parts of the body.

 - Types of head and neck cancers

 - Other cancers in the head and neck area